redisson/redisson/docs/configuration.md

 Supports multiple Valkey or Redis Cluster setups with active-passive data replication relationship.

-Replication of the primary Cluster with secondary Cluster is managed by `replicationMode` setting.
+Replication of the primary Cluster with secondary Clusters is managed by `replicationMode` setting.
 Primary Cluster detection is managed by `primaryDiscoveryMode` setting.

 Compatible with: